RahulKrishna15/blog_post/README.md

   - Request Body: `{ "title": "Updated Title", "content": "Updated Content" }`

 - `DELETE /api/posts/:id`: Delete a post by ID (requires authentication)

+### Video Explaination
+- Video Explaination of the project is in the folder named "Video"